-This Blackened Tilapia Recipe is fast, flavorful, and topped with a juicy pineapple salsa that takes it over the top.
+This Blackened Tilapia Recipe is quick, smoky, and topped with juicy pineapple salsa for a fresh, flavorful dinner ready in under 30 minutes.

 A plate featuring blackened tilapia served with pineapple salsa, rice, and black beans, presenting a flavor-packed and delicious meal.